On the trail of music in the heart of Leipzig

 The First Gewandhaus

-So 1781 Taj first concert hall in you Exhibition House of Cloth and Garment Makers On the top floor under the roof, the first Gewandhaus What was originally a meeting place for the cloth makers was transformed into a concert hall with 500 seats This is how the Gewandhaus got its name.
+So 1781 the first concert hall in you Exhibition House of Cloth and Garment Makers On the top floor under the roof, the first Gewandhaus What was originally a meeting place for the cloth makers was transformed into a concert hall with 500 seats This is how the Gewandhaus got its name.
 For almost 100 years, the building's largest exhibition hall served as a concert hall.
 1840 was that Gewandhausorchester commissioned as city orchestra an three venues simultaneously.
 This is how the Gewandhausorchester to his second special feature.
-In addition to his office as oldest civic orchestra It played exceptionally instead of just one three places simultaneously - in Gewandhaus, Opera and together with the Thomanern in the Thomas Church.
+In addition to his office as oldest civic orchestra It played exceptionally instead of just one three places simultaneously - in Gewandhaus, the Opera and together with the Thomanern in the Thomas Church.

 The Second Gewandhaus